Peaks of the Balkans FAQ

 How do I cross the border

 To cross the border you need to get permits from Albania Police, Montenegro Police and the Kosovo Police.
 The procedure with Kosovo and Albania can be finished through e-mail.
-However for the Montenegrin Police you need to pay a fee and have a contact in the country.
-The e-mails for Kosovo and Albania police are as follows: email@example.com, firstname.lastname@example.org.
-See the form attached bellow.
+However, for the Montenegrin Police, you need to pay a fee and have a contact in the country.
+The e-mails for Kosovo and Albania police are as follows: firstname.lastname@example.org, email@example.com.
+See the form attached below.

 However, it is strongly recommended that you make things simple by paying a local tour operator to arrange the border permits for you.
 APPLY HERE.